 (Forbes) Company owners and top executives give a lot of thought to winning and keeping customers–and they spend a lot of time and money on things like PR, thought leadership and trying to build viral Facebook campaigns.
 But the real front lines of building a business are in the small, daily interactions employees have with customers.

 My Comment: Great article about empowering employees to deliver great customer service.
 Let them be creative.
 It’s too bad when a company’s culture/policy forces employees to seek out a manager’s permission to get something done every time a customer has a special request.
-One of my favorite customer focused companies is Enterasys.
-Their philosophy is that the only one allowed to say “no” is the manager, and the goal is that the manager never has to say, “no.” In other words.
+One of my favorite customer-focused companies is Enterasys.
+Their philosophy is that the only one allowed to say “no” is the manager, and the goal is that the manager never has to say “no.” In other words.
 Let the team fix the problem request, etc. Take care of the customer!

 (Forbes) But what’s interesting to me is that all of my experience in customer service and all the advice I’ve read tells me that when it comes to delivering great customer service, your philosophy needs to boil down to just one principle: be a decent human being.

 My Comment: While I believe the Golden Rule is a great “rule,” especially as it applies to customer service, there is another rule worth considering.
 My friend and colleague Dr. Tony Alessandra writes about the Platinum Rule, which is to do unto others the way they want done unto them.
 You may argue semantics.
 However, not everyone wants to be treated like I do.
-And, here is another customer service rule.
+And here is another customer service rule.
 I call it the “Golden Employee Rule,” which is to treat the people you work with the way you want the customer treated (maybe even better).
 In the end, they are all great rules!

 (Inc) Little things often make a customer interaction a success or failure.

 My Comment: While this article focuses on B-to-C, I think it is also very appropriate, with some minor tweaks, for B-to-B. These five points are universal.
 Hustle is about a sense of urgency.
 Focus is simply about paying attention.
-Notice is looking for opportunity.
+Notice is looking for an opportunity.
 Anticipate is about this sale and the next – and the one after that.
 And communicate goes back to listening, asking questions and responding appropriately.

 (Inc) You want to inspire your employees to greatness?
 Use these simple tips to increase performance and morale.